rcschen/stable-baselines/docs/guide/callbacks.rst

 CallbackList
 ^^^^^^^^^^^^

-Class for chaining callbacks, the callbacks will be called sequentially.
+Class for chaining callbacks, they will be called sequentially.
-Alternatively, you can pass directly a list as to the `learn()` method, it will be converted automatically to a `CallbackList`.
+Alternatively, you can pass directly a list of callbacks to the `learn()` method, it will be converted automatically to a `CallbackList`.

 .. code-block:: python